jordan-mace/twitchtts/README.md

 - Realistic voices via AWS Polly
 - Each Twitch chatter is assigned a random voice
+- Ability to restrict TTS to moderators
+- Manually override a chatter's assigned voice (coming soon)
 - Ability to give donators/subscribers a higher quality voice (coming soon)
-- Ability to restrict TTS to moderators (coming soon)

 ## Getting started